billysbilling/ember-animated-outlet/README.md

 ### Building

-You can build the project simply by running `grunt` in your browser.
+You can build the project simply by running `grunt` in your terminal.
 If you want to let Grunt watch your files, so it automatically builds every time you change something, you can run `grunt watch`.

 The build process will place the files `ember-animated-outlet.js`, `ember-animated-outlet.min.js` and